Call Us

 If someone you know is vulnerable to suicide, it's important to put prevention steps in place so no harm can come to them.
 Putting time aside on a regular basis to talk through how they're feeling is a good start.
 Here are some other things to put in place:

-• Make a safety plan: Have a plan in place that you can immediately trigger if suicidal ideation becomes a reality.
-Write down coping strategies they could adopt, contact details of people who could offer emotional or professional support, and steps you could take that would minimise risk (e.g. removing things from the immediate vicinity that could be used to cause harm).
+• Make a safety plan: have a plan in place that you can immediately trigger if suicidal ideation becomes a reality.
+Write down coping strategies they could adopt, contact details of people who could offer emotional or professional support, and steps you could take that would minimise risk (for example, removing things from the immediate vicinity that could be used to cause harm)

-• Support in treatment: Be it researching local support options or attending medical appointments with your loved one, be as helpful as you can.
-Try and take some of the burden off your loved one so they know they're not fighting this alone.
+• Support in treatment: whether it's researching local support options or attending medical appointments with your loved one, be as helpful as you can.
+Try and take some of the burden off your loved one so they know they're not fighting this alone

 Treatment

-Treatments for mental health conditions are effective and widely available today.
-Many people who have had suicidal thoughts also have depression or another diagnosable mental health disorder.
+Treatment for mental health conditions are effective and widely available today.
+Many people who've had suicidal thoughts also have depression or another diagnosable mental health disorder.

-Treatments for mood disorders like depression and anxiety include:
+Treatment for mood disorders like depression and anxiety includes:

 Contact us to make an enquiry or for more information